eghove/liri-node-bot/README.md

         OMDB_ID=YOUR_OPEN_MOVIE_DATABASE_KEY

 1. You're all set to make LIRI Bot do your bidding!

+## How do I Make LIRI Bot Obey Me?
+Once LIRI Bot is set up, use your terminal navigate to the local folder containing the files that make up LIRI Bot.
+All commands to LIRI Bot must be issued in the terminal and begin with `node liri.js`.
+A full list of commands is below (without the <> signs):
+* To search Spotify for a song: `node liri.js spotify-this-song <song title>`
+* To search Bands In Town for upcoming performances by a band or artist: `node liri.js concert-this <band or artist>`
+* To search OMDb for a movie by title: `node liri.js movie-this <movie title>`
+* To execute the pre-programmed command in `random.txt` : `node liri.js do-what-it-says`

 ## What Node Modules does LIRI Bot Use?
 LIRI Bot uses the following Node.js modules (and their embedded dependencies):